cloudmesh/classes/docs/source/i524/technologies.rst

      champions the project. :cite:`www-talend-apachebeam`  It should be grouped with the technologies in the *Interoperability* section.

+388. Cloudability

+     Cloudability is a financial management tool for analyzing and monitoring all cloud expenses across an organization.
+It can be used for cost monitoring, usage rightsizing, reserved instance planning, cost allocation, role-based visibility.
+It aggregates expenditures into reports, helps identify opportunities for reducing costs, offers budget alerts and recommendations via SMS and email, and provides APIs for connecting cloud billing and usage data to any business or financial system. :cite:`www-cloudability`

 387. Blaze

      Blaze library translates NumPy/Pandas-like syntax to data computing systems (e.g. database